hongtaoh/hongtaoh.github.io/content/en/blog/2020-02-25-b2b-communication.md

 ## Where Does B2B Communication Lead Us

 ### Speechless human communication
 The first change this brain-to-brain communication brings about might be that we will never use your phones, smart as they are, at least not for texting and calling.
 The intricate EEG helmets or caps in use this day would someday be reduced to a tiny wireless EEG chip attached to one’s head that could detect and encode brain waves.
 Receivers, wearing TMS coil (transcranial magnetic stimulation coil, which stimulates small regions of the brain) then decode the processed digital signals.
 Every wireless EEG chip and every reduced-and-improved TMS coil would have its own ID number or address code.
 When you want to ‘text’ or ‘dial’ someone, just start thinking about it and your thoughts then would be injected to another person’s mind.
-Words like ‘Can we need dinner together tonight?’, ‘when are you come home this evening?’ and ‘I would be late for ten minutes because of the traffic’ could be easily exchanged in a brain-to-brain communication system.
+Words like ‘Can we have dinner together tonight?’, ‘when are you come home this evening?’ and ‘I would be late for ten minutes because of the traffic’ could be easily exchanged in a brain-to-brain communication system.

 ### Diminishing importance of languages